Cable cell morphology¶

 Construct a rotation of

-radians about the axis given by theaxis
+thetaradians about the axis given by theaxistuple.

 - __call__(point: Tuple[float, float, float, ...])
 Tuple[float, float, float, ...]